pawelkudzia/modmanager/README.md

 * Delete existing Mod,
 * Forms validation and so on...

 The project is playground for learning Express and Angular framework fundamentals.
 The project was also created because of the course at the university.
-This is not perfect and ready-to-use application, it needs code refactoring and many improvements but by making ModManager I learnt fundamentals of mentioned frameworks.
+This is not perfect and ready-to-use application, it needs code refactoring and many improvements but by developing ModManager I learnt fundamentals of mentioned frameworks.

 ## Documentation